Vertexwise criteria for admissibility of alcoves: Introduction

 The inclusion ${\rm Adm}(\mu) \subseteq {\rm Perm}(\mu)$ was proved in \cite{KR}, and Kottwitz and Rapoport raised in \cite{KR} the question of when equality holds.
-In the cases where the equality ${\rm Adm}(\mu) = {\rm Perm}(\mu)$ could be proved, it has been used to establish the topological flatness of $M^{\rm loc}$ (cf.~G\"{o}rtz \cite{Go1, Go2, Go3} and Smithling \cite{Sm1, Sm2, Sm3, Sm4}).
+In the cases where the equality ${\rm Adm}(\mu) = {\rm Perm}(\mu)$ could be proved, it has been used to establish the topological flatness of $M^{\rm loc}$ (cf.~G\"{o}rtz \cite{Go1, Go2, Go3} and Smithling \cite{Sm2, Sm3, Sm4, Sm1}).
 Recently Pappas and Zhu \cite{PZ} defined group-theoretic ``local models'' attached to any pair $(G, \{ \mu \})$ where $G$ is a tamely ramified group over a $p$-adic field, and showed that the strata in the special fiber are parametrized by the $\{\mu\}$-admissible set.
-The set ${\rm Adm}(\mu)$ also arises naturally as the support of the Bernstein function $z_\mu$ in the center of the affine Hecke algebra with parameters attached to $\Sigma$ (cf.~\cite[Prop.~14.3.1]{HR2}).

 The equality ${\rm Adm}(\mu) = {\rm Perm}(\mu)$ in general is too much to hope for: although it holds for all $\mu$ if $\Sigma$ has type A, it fails for $\Sigma$ irreducible of rank $\geq 4$ and not of type A, for all sufficiently regular $\mu$ \cite{HN}.
 But this does not cover all the cases where $\mu$ is minuscule (of interest for most local models) or where $\mu$ is a sum of minuscule cocharacters.
 In fact one could hope (see \cite[after Thm.~3.4]{Ra05}) that ${\rm Adm}(\mu) = {\rm Perm}(\mu)$ whenever $\mu$ is minuscule.
-If $\Sigma$ only involves types A, B, C, or D, this was proved by Kottwitz-Rapoport \cite{KR} (Types A and C) and Smithling \cite{Sm1, Sm2} (Types B and D).
+If $\Sigma$ only involves types A, B, C, or D, this was proved by Kottwitz-Rapoport \cite{KR} (Types A and C) and Smithling \cite{Sm2, Sm1} (Types B and D).
 However, the article of Lisa Sauermann \cite{Sau} shows that the equality ${\rm Adm}(\mu) = {\rm Perm}(\mu)$ fails for the minuscule cocharacters attached to the exceptional types ${\rm E}_6$ and ${\rm E}_7$.

 The situation vis-\`{a}-vis ${\rm Perm}(\mu)$ having been clarified, the goal of this article is to prove that nevertheless ${\rm Adm}(\mu)$ can always be described by vertexwise conditions, and to use this to prove the vertexwise admissibility conjecture of Pappas-Rapoport-Smithling (\cite[Conjecture 4.2]{PR} and \cite[Conjecture 4.39]{PRS}).